 At SHIFT, our approach is to apply equal parts art and science to build integrated programs that help brands connect with the people that matter most.
 But what does the ‘science’ part of communications entail?
 What does it look like in action?

 First and foremost, it means to be data-driven in our planning and execution; to make informed decisions based on data and research.
 In this series, we examine how to become a more data-driven communications professional.

 In the previous post we proved this hypothesis true: Trustworthy content is linked to more on the web.

-How do we take this statement, as well as the supporting data, and transform it from a simple sentence to a data-driven pitch?
+How do we take this statement, as well as the supporting data, and transform it from a simple sentence to a data-driven narrative and pitch?

 Before we begin the pitch construction, we must understand what the broad story of our hypothesis is in three parts: why, what, and how.